sakinehKhodadadiiiiii/1Cheapest-Flight-With-K-Stops/README.md

 # Cheapest-Flight-With-K-Stops
 There are n cities connected by some number of flights.
-You are given an array flights where flights[i] = [fromi, toi, pricei] indicates that there is a flight from city fromi to city toi with cost pricei.
-You are also given three integers src, dst, and k, return the cheapest price from src to dst with at most k stops.
+You are given an array of flights where flights[i] = [from_i, to_i, price_i] indicates that there is a flight from city from_i to city toi with cost price_i.
+You are also given three integers src, dst, and k, and return the cheapest price from src to dst with at most k stops.
 If there is no such route, return -1.